 As with all civil cases, the burden of proof in a car accident case rests upon the plaintiff.
 To receive a favorable verdict, a car accident lawyer in Cobb County must be able to prove four main points to a jury.
+These include:

 First, an attorney must prove that the defendant owed the plaintiff a duty of care.
 When drivers get behind the wheel, they owe other drivers, bicyclists, and pedestrians a duty of care to obey the traffic laws and act as a reasonably prudent driver would act.

 Next, the attorney needs to prove that the defendant breached this duty of care, perhaps by speeding, not stopping at a stop sign, or texting while driving.

 After demonstrating that the defendant breached their duty of care, an attorney must also show that this breach caused the plaintiff to suffer injuries.
 This is generally done with medical records, doctors’ testimony, and other evidence.

 By itself, breaching a duty is not sufficient to win a lawsuit.
 When that breach of duty causes injuries to the plaintiff, however, a claim is justified.

 Finally, the lawyer must also show that the plaintiff incurred damages from their injuries, such as lost wages, medical expenses, or pain and suffering, by submitting bills and other financial documentation related to the accident.

 A statute of limitations is a defined amount of time in which plaintiffs in a personal injury case are able to file their claim.
 According to Georgia Code § 9-3-33, the statute of limitations in a car accident case is two years from the date of the injury.